How to take landscape photos that stand out to content buyers

 As the 500px team recently observed, most of the best-selling images they analyzed were created at dawn or dusk.
 “Midday shots, studio shots, and harsh light simply don’t sell as well,” they shared.
 “We’ve had major buyers—we’re talking companies that are buying hundreds of images at a time—specifically ask for only dawn or dusk photos.”

-A look through the most popular photographs in the 500px collection on Getty Images supports the idea that this principle carries over into landscape photography as well, which makes sense given the genre’s affinity for the “golden hour.”
+A look through the most popular photographs in the 500px on Getty Images supports the idea that this principle carries over into landscape photography as well, which makes sense given the genre’s affinity for the “golden hour.”
 Todd Leckie overlooks the winding Rio Grande river at sunset, and Ronnie Li captures dawn at New Zealand’s Mt Taranaki.
 Meanwhile, Vath.
-Sok transports us to an open in Iowa, the sun blazing in the sky overhead.
+Sok transports us to an open road in Iowa, the sun blazing in the sky overhead.

 (The golden hour is also the perfect time to experiment with silhouettes, which have that “anonymous” factor that appeals to buyers.)